Glancy Prongay & Murray LLP Reminds Investors of Looming Deadline in the Class Action Lawsuit Against Kornit Digital Ltd. (KRNT)

-/EIN News/ -- LOS ANGELES, March 27, 2023 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP (“GPM”) reminds investors of the upcoming April 17, 2023 deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired Kornit Digital Ltd. (“Kornit” or the “Company”) (NASDAQ: KRNT) ordinary shares between February 17, 2021 and July 5, 2022, inclusive (the “Class Period”).
+LOS ANGELES, March 27, 2023 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP ("GPM") reminds investors of the upcoming April 17, 2023 deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired Kornit Digital Ltd. ("Kornit" or the "Company") KRNT ordinary shares between February 17, 2021 and July 5, 2022, inclusive (the "Class Period").

 If you suffered a loss on your Kornit investments or would like to inquire about potentially pursuing claims to recover your loss under the federal securities laws, you can submit your contact information at www.glancylaw.com/cases/kornit-digital-ltd-1/.
 You can also contact Charles H. Linehan, of GPM at 310-201-9150, Toll-Free at 888-773-9224, or via email at shareholders@glancylaw.com to learn more about your rights.